CAIDA/ioda-ui/assets/js/Ioda/pages/dashboard/README.md

      - Each tab receives this data in a sibling file `DashboardTab.js`.
 This file renders the UI within a tab once all data is available.

 Within the `DashboardTab.js` file
-  The dashboardTab file was used as a way to seperate out the page functions from the page UI for organization's sake.
+  The dashboardTab file was used as a way to seperate out the page functions from the page UI to help reduce file lengths.
-   - DashboardTab Props
+   - Props
      - `type` - A string of the activeTabType, initially derived from the url.
 Values can be `country`, `region`, or `asn`
      - `handleTabChangeViewButton()` - A function that is called when the user switches between map view and chart view on the country or region tab.
      - `tabCurrentView` - A string that depicts if the chart should display or the map.
 Accepts `timeSeries` or `map`.